June 11, 2026, 3:51 pm | Read time: 5 minutes

 Strong and defined arms are not only eye-catching but also offer several advantages in everyday life.
-With more strength, we can, for example, lift heavy objects or pull loads more effectively.
+With more strength, we can lift heavy objects or pull loads more effectively.
 While one exercise alone isn’t enough to fully challenge and define a muscle, many might still wonder how often they should incorporate a classic like bicep curls into their arm workout to achieve visible results.
-FITBOOK author Tony Poland asked personal trainer Markus Bremen and learned how many training days are ideal for bicep curls and the number of sets and repetitions he recommends.
+FITBOOK author Tony Poland consulted personal trainer Markus Bremen to find out how many training days are ideal for bicep curls and what number of sets and repetitions he recommends.
 Plus: Other exercises and measures necessary to achieve muscular upper arms.

-To avoid raising false expectations, we emphasize: Bicep curls alone won’t build sustainable muscle in the upper arms, at least not in any reasonably short period.
+To avoid setting false expectations, we emphasize: Bicep curls alone won’t build sustainable muscle in the upper arms within any reasonably short timeframe.
 Simply put, you’d have to curl forever.
 However, if this exercise is a must, you should definitely incorporate different types of curls into your training to truly stimulate and engage all areas of the muscle.
 These can include barbell curls, Scott curls, dumbbell curls, or hammer curls.

 8 to 12 Bicep Curls per Set

 “You should definitely do something two to three days a week, divided into up to 20 sets,” recommends Markus Bremen.
-Bicep curls should not be the focus, at least not exclusively!
+Bicep curls shouldn’t be the focus, at least not exclusively!
 The expert initially recommends other basic exercises.
 “I would generally start with heavier exercises like pull-ups, lat pulldowns, bent-over rows, or barbell rows.
 While the focus is on the back, the biceps are always involved,” says the expert.
-“As an isolation exercise, you can then end the training with isolated bicep curls.”
+“As an isolation exercise, you can then end the workout with isolated bicep curls.”
 With a repetition count of about eight to twelve per set, you can’t go wrong.
-But this number is just a small part; even more important is variety.
+But this number is just a small part; variety is much more important.

 2 to 3 Days, Total of 20 Sets

-By the way, more than the recommended two to three days and a total of 20 sets are ultimately pointless.
+By the way: More than the recommended two to three days and a total of 20 sets are ultimately pointless.
 “It doesn’t bring any more benefits because the structure becomes fatigued or overloaded.
-And then the training doesn’t really have much sense or effect anymore,” explains the expert.
-So, more bicep exercises do not lead to better or faster results!
+And then the training doesn’t really have much purpose or effect anymore,” explains the expert.
+More bicep exercises don’t lead to better or faster results!

 There are several reasons not to focus solely on bicep curls.
-The bicep muscle alone isn’t large enough to ensure muscular upper arms.
+The biceps alone aren’t large enough to ensure muscular upper arms.
 The triceps are significantly larger and must also be trained accordingly.
-Additionally, the aforementioned compound exercises ensure that you set many more muscle stimuli and thus become stronger.
+Additionally, the aforementioned compound exercises set many more muscle stimuli, ultimately making you stronger.
 “It’s simply a relatively small muscle, and the basic exercises contribute more to muscle growth.
-The hormone release is just different, and the muscle is much more stimulated to grow than with an isolated bicep curl,” summarizes Markus Bremen.
+The hormone release is different, and the muscle is much more stimulated to grow than with an isolated bicep curl,” summarizes Markus Bremen.
 “Ultimately, these heavier basic exercises are the foundation, and the curl is the icing.”

 Three Guidelines for Bicep Training